 Lead the development, refinement and roll-out of a People Centered Tiger Conservation approach and piloting of a social carrying capacity mechanism as part of the approach.

-Provide expert technical in the development of incentive frameworks for corporate, smallholders, and commodities sector actors, across multiple tiger landscapes, as a means to facilitate their roles in developing partnerships for tiger recovery and maintain or expand space for tigers into the future.
+Provide expert technical advice in the development of incentive frameworks for corporate, smallholders, and commodities sector actors, across tiger landscapes, as a means to facilitate their roles in developing partnerships for tiger recovery and maintain or expand space for tigers into the future.

-Provide expert input into WWF Tigers Alive team discussions and strategic direction,
+Provide expert input into WWF Tigers Alive team discussions and strategic direction.

 Serve as the WWF Tigers Alive focal point and thought leader for the network on adopting, trialing and implementing innovative approaches to community centered tiger recovery.

 Represent the global WWF Network as a subject-matter expert on community-centered conservation, be this through participation or presentations at relevant conferences or meetings, or through media engagement or written pieces.